Bocs-io/bocs-wordpress-plugin/readme.txt

+v0.0.80 11/18/2024
+* Add the updating of the next payment date on the subscription page

 v0.0.79 11/15/2024
 * Fix the issue on the duplicate products when the product is added to the cart
 * Fix the issue Cancel, Pause, Renew subscription buttons on the subscription page